HerrLeise/GB-Studio-Plugins/Builds/HL_Enhanced_Visual_Dialogues/readme.md

 **Features:**
 - Single Event for Dialogues with Character on Screen, to display emotions and others
 - reduced the amount of single events from at least 27 to 1 for each character with on screen dialogue
+- Don't worry about DIalogues that are too long.
+The Plugin will take care of it.

 ![HLEVD Scenes](https://github.com/HerrLeise/GB-Studio-Plugins/blob/d78f96b76ab2ad44477fd3cce3474a2d5315f754/Guide/res/HLEVD_Scenes.png)